 If you haven’t shopped for an LED desk lamp in a while, go ahead.
 You’ll be pleasantly surprised by the options available.

 Image credits: Houzz

-Whether you’re a college student needing to light up your dorm room with light or you are parents trying to illuminate your kids’ desk study areas, choosing the right floor reading lamps shouldn't be a challenge.
+Whether you’re a college student needing to light up your dorm room with light or you are parents trying to illuminate your kids’ desk study areas, choosing the right floor lamps shouldn't be a challenge.